marianogabitto/Lightning/README.md

 For anaconda users, the files `environment.yml` and `requirements.txt` in the root directory can be used to recreate the environment.

 ## Usage

-After cloning the repository, we are going to use Lightning by importing the classes into your project.
-First, create a folder in the repository.
-Then, add the following lines to import the corresponding classes:
+To use Lightning, create a folder in the repository and import in your code the corresponding classes:

 ```
 import sys